Methodology

 • A process evaluation of the Expanded Early Years Childcare Entitlements to understand how successfully the policy has been delivered by Local Authorities (LAs) and Early Years (EY) providers, and the experience of parents.

-• An impact evaluation of the new policy on parents, children and the early years sector as well as the value for money assessment.
+• An impact evaluation of the new policy on parents, children and the early years sector as well as a comprehensive value for money assessment.

 Childcare Experiences Survey

-As part of this evaluation DfE need to collect data on the experiences of parents who are taking up the new entitlement offer, including those who may apply for a code via Childcare Choices, and the Eligibility Checking Service and then take up the offer, and those parents who may not have it validated and therefore do not take up the offer.
+As part of this evaluation, DfE need to collect data on the experiences of parents who are taking up the new entitlement offer, including those who may have applied for a code via Childcare Choices, and the Eligibility Checking Service and then take up the offer, and those parents who may not have it validated and therefore do not take up the offer.

 Responses to the Childcare Experiences Survey will help inform how future childcare policies are delivered and findings will feed directly into evaluation of the new entitlement offer.